julianperrott/Blog/blog/content/post/Unmanaged Oracle Client on Docker For Windows 2016 With IIS and a DotNet 4.5 Application.md

 <br/>
 #### Dockerfile Examples ####

-In my exampls the dockerfile is located in the web application folder as are the oracle odac xcopy extracted files.
+In my examples the dockerfile is located in the web application folder as are the Oracle ODAC xcopy extracted files.

 ![alt text](/post/img/Odac_Oracle_Folder.png "Oracle install folder structure")